ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 1. Implement `eth_sendRawTransactionConditional` as described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337).
 The conditional attached to the transaction is checked against the latest state prior to mempool submisison and re-checked when a block including the transaction is being built.

 2. Implement external validation rules.
-These rules are not enshrined in the node software's implementation of `eth_sendRawTransactionConditional`, instead scoped a layer higher, i.e a proxy
+These rules are not enshrined in the node software's implementation of `eth_sendRawTransactionConditional`, instead scoped a layer higher, i.e a proxy, and horizontally scalable.

     * **Only 4337 Entrypoint Contract Support**: `tx.to() == entrypoint_contract_address`

-        The rationale is to make it easier to rollback if dprecated in the future due to native account abstraction or better solutions.
+        The rationale is to make it easier to rollback if deprecated in the future due to native account abstraction or better solutions.
 Otherwise new uses case might create unwanted dependencies on this endpoint.

         There does exist different [versions](https://github.com/eth-infinitism/account-abstraction/releases) of the Entrypoint contract as the 4337 spec is iterated on.
 We'll need to stay up to date with these version as a part of op-stack [preinstalls](https://docs.optimism.io/builders/chain-operators/features/preinstalls) and pass through calls to all the supported versions of `EntryPoint`.